I have been at Longwood since 1990.

 that it is possible for undergraduate students to appreciate the beauty

-of abstract mathematics -- it's just not likely.
+of abstract mathematics -- it's just takes a lot of work.
 But we give it a good

 try.

-I also teach many of the lower level courses, such as Precalculus (Math 164), Functions and Graphs (Math 121), and Statistics (Math 171).
+I also teach many of the lower level courses, such as Precalculus (Math 164) and Statistics (Math 171).
 I belong to the American Mathematical Society and the Mathematical Association of America.

 If at first the idea is not absurd, then there is no hope for it.